cisc7610/homework1/README.md

     which is second.

-## Update this file with a description of your approach and code (here)
+## Update this file (README.md) with a description of your approach and code

  1. Describe the language that you implemented your code in
  2. Include instructions for how to run your code to populate the database